 Day 4 (21 April) -We begin our mornings with a spectacular sunrise over the mountains of Kalpa, and then head on to explore the bustling bazaars of Reckong Peo after breakfast.
 After strolling through the lanes of the town’s market, we head back to Shimla with a heart full of happy memories and a bag full of Kinnauri apples to feast at back home!

-Meals- Vegetarian Nutritious and Tasty Meals during the Trek with Evening Tea.
+Meals- Vegetarian Nutritious and Tasty Meals during the Tour with Evening Tea.

 Breakfast on Day 2, 3 and 4